Brunner Literacy Center

 Organizations the Sisters continue to support financially:

-Homefull, Food for the Journey, Miami Valley Meals, Brigid’s Path, House of Bread, St. Mary Development Corporation, Mercy Manor, Elizabeth’s New Life Center, Maria Stein Shrine of the Holy Relics, Tender Mercies, Habitat for Humanity, Precious Blood Ministry of Reconciliation, Earthlinks, Intercommunity Justice and Peace Center, SOAR! and Su Casa.
+Homefull, Food for the Journey, Miami Valley Meals, Brigid’s Path, House of Bread, St. Mary Development Corporation, Mercy Manor, Elizabeth’s New Life Center, Maria Stein Shrine of the Holy Relics, Tender Mercies, Habitat for Humanity, Precious Blood Ministry of Reconciliation, Earthlinks, Intercommunity Justice and Peace Center, SOAR!, Su Casa, Friends in Solidarity and more.
 Read More

 The staff of Miami Valley Meals gave a tour of their new facility to Sisters Patty Kremer, Marla Gipson, Edna Hess, Ann Clark and Margo Young in 2021; Michelle Bodine photo.